petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/auto-increment-fields.md

 "ticket" : "ticket-12"
 ```

-When you [add an object definition field](../managing-objects-with-headless-apis.md) with the headless API, here's what the POST request body looks like for an auto-increment field that generates values `foo-01-bar`, `foo-02-bar`, etc.:
+To [add an object definition field](../managing-objects-with-headless-apis.md) with the headless API, use a POST request body like this one, which defines this auto-increment field format: `foo-01-bar`, `foo-02-bar`, etc.

 ```json
 {